-The stable outlook on TVR reflects that on Finland.
+The negative outlook on TVR reflects that on Finland.
 We currently do not see any scenario that would realistically lead us to change our assessment of TVR's critical role for and integral link with Finland over the next two years.
 We therefore expect the ratings on TVR to move in line with those on Finland.
+If we lowered our ratings on Finland, we would also lower our ratings on TVR, and if we revised the outlook on Finland to stable, we would revise our outlook on TVR to stable.